 Born in Cleveland in 1878 of Welsh immigrant parents, Hopkins, like many others of his generation, made his way into the theatrical world by way of the newspapers.
-He then worked his way up from early vaudeville and amusement park sketches to his first Broadway success, \underline{Poor} \underline{Little} \underline{Rich} \underline{Girl} , which opened in January 1913 and ran for 160 performances.
-This was followed by some 80 productions over the following four decades.
+He then worked his way up from early vaudeville and amusement park sketches to his first Broadway success, Poor Little Rich Girl, which opened in January 1913 and ran for 160 performances.
+This was followed by some 80 productions over the following four decades.1

 Among the plays Hopkins produced during the late 'teens were three Ibsen plays: Wild Duck, Hedda Gabler, and A Doll's House, all starring the renowned actress Alla Nazimova.
 During the late 'teens and the 'twenties Hopkins became involved with the Barrymores.
 In 1918 he produced Redemption with John Barrymore, and The Jest with John and Lionel.
-His production with John Barrymore has been called "the best-remembered of the Richard III revivals"; and it was Hopkins who produced John in perhaps the most famous Barrymore performance of all, Hamlet.2 was a great gentleman of the American theatre.
-For more than thirty years the words 'Arthur Hopkins Presents' meant, almost invariably, that something new, something exciting, something great was to be shown on the New York stage."
-5
+His production with John Barrymore has been called "the best-remembered of the Richard III revivals"; and it was Hopkins who produced John in perhaps the most famous Barrymore performance of all, Hamlet.2 In 1921 Hopkins produced Anna Christie, for which, according to Hopkins, Eugene O'Neill received "his first substantial financial returns."
+Among the other careers begun or brightened by Hopkins were those of Katherine Hepburn, Pauline Lord, Clark Gable, Barbara Stanwyck, Humphrey Bogart, Robert Edmond Jones, Maxwell Anderson, and Lynn Riggs.3 was a great gentleman of the American theatre.
+For more than thirty years the words 'Arthur Hopkins Presents' meant, almost invariably, that something new, something exciting, something great was to be shown on the New York stage."5